SheikhHaque9/MyStudentPal/README.md

 # MyStudentPal
 A tutoring website that encourages communication and teamwork.

-Technologies and Tools:
+Technologies and Tools: Python, Django, ZegoCloud VideoCalling API, and More.

-Django

-HTML

-CSS

-Javascript

-ZegoCloud VideoCalling API

-AWS (Planned, Hosting and Chatbot feature)
+Will post updates when project is complete.